felixriese/susi/README.rst

 Description
 -----------

-We present the SUSI package for Python.
+We present the SuSi package for Python.
 It includes a fully functional SOM for unsupervised, supervised and semi-supervised tasks.
 The class structure is set up as follows: